CLICK HERE to visit our Career Center for a list of our current openings,

 FSL prides itself on a workforce that represents the communities we serve.
 We believe that an inclusive and diverse staff is the backbone of a strong Agency, poised for continual innovation and growth.
 We celebrate diversity in our staff and the communities we serve, and are committed to providing an inclusive work environment.

-In 2018, FSL was voted by its staff as one of Newsday’s Top Workplaces on Long Island.
+In 2018 and 2019, FSL was voted by its staff as one of Newsday’s Top Workplaces on Long Island.

 Family Service League offers a wide range of staff and management career opportunities, and supports the internal growth of our staff.
 We offer competitive salaries, and a generous benefits package, including medical, dental, life insurance and an Agency contributory 403 (b) plan.
 We also provide numerous employee recognition programs and awards, as well as continuing education opportunities.